ErlanDumah/flexpiler/flexpiler/README.md

 ## Current limitations

-Updated last: version ``0.1.1``
+Updated last: version ``0.1.2``

 The project does not support as many standard types as I'd like.
 In particular ```Option<DataType>```, ```Result<DataType>```, ```Vec<DataType>``` and various primitive types are on the menu to be implemented by me for now.

-The parser is still fidgety and may struggle to parse data when it is not formatted in a human-readable way.
-More tests are to come to rectify this in the future.

 Flexpiler currently uses a custom ```flexpiler::reader::Trait``` implementation for its parsing, and expects the user to convert their filereader or stringreader or other types of readers into a type that implements it.
 The project should instead contain various common implementations and possibly support implicit conversion from common practice types such as ```BufReader```.

 rust unions are not supported as of now.

+The project cannot handle generics as of yet.

 ## Plans for the future